-Interested Party Testimony on Senate Bill 92 House Government Oversight Committee Ohio Secretary of State Frank LaRose April 26, 2023
+Interested Party Testimony on Senate Joint Resolution 2 Senate General Government Committee Ohio Secretary of State Frank LaRose April 18, 2023

-Chair Peterson, Vice Chair Thomas, Ranking Member Forhan, and members of the Ohio House Government Oversight Committee, thank you for the opportunity to provide Interested Party Testimony on Senate Bill 92.
+Chair Rulli, Vice Chair Schuring, Ranking Member DeMora, and members of the Ohio Senate General Government Committee, thank you for the opportunity to provide Interested Party Testimony on Senate Joint Resolution 2.
+This joint resolution would require a special election to be held on August 8, 2023 for the purposes of amending the Ohio Constitution to require at least 60% of the electors to approve any constitutional amendment.

-I recently submitted a letter to the Speaker of the House outlining the administrative procedures required by law should the General Assembly decide to schedule a special election in August.
-My testimony today reflects the contents of that letter, as I wish to inform the members of this committee of these requirements and clarify my personal position on the matter of August special elections.
+I recently submitted a letter to the Ohio Senate President and the Ohio Speaker of the House that outlines the administrative procedures that must be conducted to hold a special August election.
+My testimony is comprised of the contents of that letter to ensure the members of this committee are aware of these requirements, and to also provide my position on a potential August special election.

-First, I recognize and respect that Ohio law gives the General Assembly exclusive authority to establish the time, place, and manner of elections in Ohio.
-As our state's chief election officer, I believe it's my duty to fully inform those decisions, particularly regarding the statutory timelines and requirements that our 88 county boards of elections must follow to successfully act on them.
+Only the General Assembly has the authority to establish the time, place, and manner of elections in Ohio.
+As our state's chief election officer, I believe it's my duty to fully inform those decisions, particularly regarding the statutory timelines and requirements that our 88 county boards of elections must follow.

-Allow me to state clearly for the record that if the General Assembly so chooses and if given adequate time to prepare, we can successfully administer a special statewide election in August.
-We have done this as recently as last August.
-Much has been made of my support for legislation eliminating local August special elections, but little effort has been put into providing context to that position.
-I opposed these one-off, local elections largely because they were rarely "special" or urgent, and they typically resulted in low voter participation due to their unpredictable nature.
-Additionally, our boards of elections had to cover the cost of operating early voting hours and Election Day logistics for ballot issues that seldom covered more than a single municipality or school district.
-In many cases, these elections served as a vehicle for tax increases aimed at exploiting low turnout.
+First, let me be clear that if the General Assembly so chooses and if given adequate time to prepare, we can successfully administer a special statewide election in August.
+Much has been made of my support last year for legislation eliminating local August special elections, but little effort has been put into providing context to that position.
+I opposed these one-off elections largely because they're rarely "special" or urgent, and they often resulted in historically low turnout, often serving as a vehicle for local governments and school districts to sneak tax increases onto the ballot while fewer voters are looking.
+A statewide election to consider a constitutional amendment proposed by the General Assembly is a unique exception.
+I have no doubt that, given the nature of what's at stake, such an election would draw significant, if not record, turnout.

-To the contrary, the question being considered for proposal by the General Assembly this August carries much greater significance than a local levy and, therefore, would attract far greater participation among Ohio's electorate.
-Voters potentially could be asked to adopt protective measures around our state's founding document, requiring broader consensus for all future constitutional amendments.
-This is a weighty issue, and I have no doubt that given the nature of what's at stake such an election would draw significant, if not record, August turnout.

 With that established, I trust you will consider the required obligations our 88 county boards of elections must meet to accommodate a statewide August election.
 Ohio carefully administers each election on a 90-day calendar.
 The preparation that occurs during this period includes but is not limited to the following: